clo4/deno_jamf_school/src/README.tpl.md

 - **Initial release**\
   Includes basic API support for devices, device groups, users, and user groups, as well as an object-oriented layer to simplify using the API.

+## License and Disclaimer

+JAMF is a trademark beloning to JAMF Software, LLC.
+This project's development is not affiliated with JAMF Software, LLC.

+There is a copy of the project's license (MIT) located in [the root of the repository][repo] and in the [module entrypoint (mod.ts)](./mod.ts).

+[repo]: $REPO